 In this case, the type of orange juice does not matter.
 Whether the orange juice is opened or still sealed does not impact how long it lasts in the freezer.
 All orange juice should be firmly sealed before freezing so that it does not receive any adverse effects from the freezing process.
 Fresh squeezed, commercially canned, and bottled, as well as orange juice that is sold as refrigerated, should all last between three to six months in your freezer.

-How Long Does Orange Juice Last (Chart)
+How Long Does Orange Juice Last (Graphic)